 While we’re sure you’ve used at least one acne treatment or spot treatment in your life (Mario Badescu Drying Lotion, we’re looking at you), none of the top three dermatologists swear by a typical spot treatment formula.
 In fact, Goodman is vehemently against them: “using a spot treatment is like shutting the door after the horse has bolted.
 This skin is trying to kick a bag of pus (a pimple) out through the skin – treating the skin at this stage is not going to work or change the natural history of that pimple.”

-Although neither Rich or Fieldhouse are quite as against spot treatments as Goodman, the two products they recommend instead of an actual spot treatment are lincomycin, an antibiotic that works to treat or prevent infections caused by bacteria, and NeoStrata’s Oily Skin Solution 8% AHA, a toner-like solution that can be used as a spot treatment to control excess oil and sebum production.
+Although neither Rich or Fieldhouse are quite as against spot treatments as Goodman, the one product they recommend instead of an actual spot treatment is lincomycin, an antibiotic that works to treat or prevent infections caused by bacteria.
+Glycolic acid can also help improve congestion, particularly for stubborn blind pimples.
+Try applying something like NeoStrata’s Resurface Glycolic Renewal Smoothing Lotion to the targeted area or as an all-over face treatment.

 Exfoliation has come a long way in recent years: the days of abrasive formulas that irritate skin have been replaced with quality chemical exfoliants that increase cell turnover by gently sloughing off dead skin cells and unclogging pores to reveal brighter and more radiant skin.
 Although, caution still needs to be taken to avoid over-exfoliating.
-Goodman, Rich and Fieldhouse all agree that using a product formulated with vitamin A and/or alpha hydroxy acids (AHAs) like lactic acid can help promote cell renewal.
+Goodman, Rich and Fieldhouse all agree that using a product formulated with vitamin A and/or alpha hydroxy acids (AHAs) like lactic acid (hello to our favourite Sunday Riley Good Genes Lactic Acid Treatment) can help promote cell renewal.

 Believe it or not, but your humble moisturiser can do a whole lot more than just restore moisture.
 In fact, Rich and Fieldhouse’s favourite fragrance-free lotions – Enrich Day Moisturiser, NeoStrata Skin Active Matrix Support SPF 15 and Cetaphil Dermacontrol Oil Control Moisturiser – all help replenish the skin barrier and smooth the skin in addition to boosting hydrating levels.